 Students that complete the FAFSA are eligible to apply for the Federal Student Direct Loan or a parent may apply for the Federal Parent PLUS Loan.
 While loans can be helpful, there is a lot of important information you should know before embarking on the loan process.
-Understanding the risks, benefits, and how to navigate the loan waters by reading the PDF below.
+Understand the risks, benefits, and how to navigate the loan waters by reading the PDF below.

 Loan Counseling: Federal regulation requires that students who take out a Federal Student Loan complete both an entrance and exit loan counseling.
 The entrance counseling must be completed before any loan disursements can be credited to the student’s account.
 The exit counseling serves to inform students abou repayment of their loan.
 If loan repayment is not managed properly, the student can go into defult which will affect their credit rating, eligibility for further financial aid, and may result in garnishment of wages and future tax refunds.
 These counseling sessions inform the student of his/her rights and responsibilities as a borrower.